josefglatz/development-only/README.rst

 console command `typo3 development-only:make-root-pages` adjusts the
 `is_siteroot` property to 1 and sets `hidden` property also to 1.
-The same functionality is provided as context menu item for the root page uid 0 within the TYPO3 backend page tree.
+The same functionality is provided as context menu item for the root page uid 0 within the TYPO3 backend page tree as logged in TYPO3 administrator.

 ------------